barne856/squint/docs/tensors.rst

 5. **Simplifies Certain Operations**: Operations like matrix-vector multiplication become more intuitive when visualizing the matrix columns as the fundamental building blocks.

-Bridging Theory and Practice
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This approach bridges the gap between theoretical linear algebra and practical implementation.
-It allows users to think about tensors in a way that's consistent with mathematical theory while still benefiting from efficient memory layouts and operations.

-By adopting this column-centric view, SQUINT encourages users to think about tensors in a way that aligns with important linear algebra concepts, potentially leading to more intuitive algorithm design and better understanding of multidimensional data structures.

 Tensor Construction
 -------------------

-SQUINT provides several ways to construct tensors, with a default column-major layout:
+SQUINT provides several ways to construct tensors, with a default layout:

-1. Using initializer lists (column-major order):
+1. Using initializer lists:

 .. code-block::